 Chi: Proximal or Rear

 The pulse is felt at three different levels on each wrist:

 Superficial: state of Qi and Yang Organs in general

 Deep: state of Yin and Yin Organs

 The pulse indicates the state of the internal organs by the state qi and blood.
 Short-term external influences also show up in the pulse, such as a common cold.
 Each pulse tells a story.
 For example, The Lung pulse with a full feeling can occur as a result of emotional problem (grief) affecting Lungs or from Phlegm in Lungs or from an Exterior Excess in which the pulse feels rapid (heat) and floating in the case of a cold with a sore throat.
-Pain normally shows up as a ‘wiry’ quality indicating tension in the body.
+Pain normally shows up as a ‘wiry’ quality indicating tension in the Healthy Body.